symfony/symfony-docs/cookbook/assetic/asset_management.rst

 How to Use Assetic for Asset Management
 =======================================

-Assetic is an asset management library which is packaged with the standard Symfony2 distribution, it has a bundle to allow it to be easily used in Symfony2 directly from Twig or PHP templates.
-It works with assets and filters.
+Assetic is a powerful asset management library which is packaged with the Symfony2 Standard Edition and can be easily used in Symfony2 directly from Twig or PHP templates.

+Assetic combines two major ideas: assets and filters.
 The assets are files such as CSS, JavaScript and images files.
-There are various filters that can be applied to these files before they are served to the browser.
+The filters are things that can be applied to these files before they are served to the browser.
 This allows a separation between the asset files stored in the application and the files actually presented to the user.

-Without using Assetic or another asset manager you are just directly serving up the files that are stored in the application:
+Without Assetic, you just serve the files that are stored in the application
+directly:

 .. configuration-block::